LLB: Life Line of Bachelors

-LLB: Life Line of Bachelors is a 2024 Indian Malayalam-language drama thriller film written and directed by A. M. Sidhique.
+LLB: Life Line of Bachelors is a 2024 Indian Malayalam-language campus drama thriller film written and directed by A. M. Sidhique.
 The film was produced by Mujeeb Randathani under the banner of Randathani Films.
 The film stars Sreenath Bhasi, Vishak Nair, Aswanth Lal, and Anoop Menon in lead roles.
 The cinematography was handled Faisal Ali, and Athul Vijay took charge of the editing.

 Principal photography began in May 2022.
 The shooting took place in and around Kozhikode, Kerala.
-The music and background score were composed by Bijibal and Kailas.
-LLB: Life Line of Bachelors was released on 2 February 2024.
+The music and background score were composed by Bijibal and Kailas Menon.
+LLB: Life Line of Bachelors was theatrically released on 2 February 2024.

 Premise

 The film goes through the life of three LL.B. students named Sibi, Sanju, and Salmaan.
 LLB tells us about the friendships, college moments, and multiple events happened in the life of these three students.

 Production

 The title of the film was officially announced on 7 May 2022.
 This was the directorial debut of A. M. Sidhique.